 9. RV Spice Rack Ideas

-- Magnetic Spice Rack: If you have spare room on your wall or have a residential fridge (these are magnetic, unlike RV fridges) in your RV, this may be a good option for you.
+- Magnetic Spice Rack: If you have spare room on your wall or a magnetic fridge (some RV fridges are not magnetic) in your RV, this may be a good option for you.
 Some RV oven doors are also magnetic.

 - Wall Mounted Organizer: Mounted organizers are very customizable.
 The option below comes with four shelves you can mount together or separately.

-Lastly, remember to dress up your spice jars with creative labeling!
-Try making your own labels with an embosser for a retro look, or try something custom from Etsy.
+PRO TIP: Remember to dress up your spice jars with creative labeling!
+Try making your own labels with an embossing label maker for a retro look, or opt for something custom from Etsy.

 10. RV Cookware for Saving Space

 RV pot and pan storage can be a challenging task in small kitchens.
 If you’re not careful, your cookware will occupy most of your kitchen storage space!

 Pot lids and handles are typically the problems when storing your cookware.
 Nesting pots with removable handles can cut down on the space you need for pots while still allowing you the luxury of a complete set of cookware.

 Opting for small appliances like an immersion blender or small food chopper is another good space-saving technique.